rahmanmd86/se-screener-mdmr/README.md

 Snapshots:   0 total
 Time:        2.126 s
 ```
-Some more tests can be added as part of functional validation such as files with bad and missing input data, files generated with empty values(no match found), etc which is not covered as part of the test automation.
+Some more tests can be added as part of functional validation such as files with bad and missing input data, files generated with empty values(no match found), entry with duplicate records or repetative records etc which is not covered as part of the test automation.

 Note: This development has solely been done by Md Mahbubur Rahman with help from online resources like stackoverflow etc.